Latin honors and eligibility

-There are three good signs that a professor might make a good thesis advisor for you: that they are well-versed in the particular field of study you wish to investigate, that you’ve taken or are taking a class or lab with them and are doing well, and that you like them as a person and would be excited to work with them.
+There are three good signs that a professor might make a good thesis advisor for you: They are well-versed in the particular field of study you wish to investigate, you’ve taken or are taking a class or lab with them and are doing well, and you like them as a person and would be excited to work with them.

 If you're having trouble finding a thesis advisor, talk to your Honors Council representative.